helenahedstrom/FaroFiber/README.md

-# Umbraco.Boilerplate_v3
+# Fårö fiber
-Camelonta Boilerplate based on Umbraco v8
+The project is based on Umbraco v8